ynshung/blender-colab/README.md

 <a href="https://colab.research.google.com/github/syn73/blender-colab/blob/master/blender_render.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 # Intro
 This is a Python script that allows you to render Blender scene using Google Colab.
 You can upload the blender files using direct upload, Google Drive or URL.
 Frames rendered can be downloaded directly or through Google Drive.
 This script provides basic functionality so you may modify the script to your liking to suit your needs.
-Save a copy of this notebook in the File menu before proceeding. (*Note that the script may update over time.*)
-Adapted from [donmahallem](https://gist.github.com/donmahallem/a05100077ec1327268f28f0b2bd8da60)'s original script, special thanks to him!
+Save a copy of this notebook in the File menu before proceeding. (*Note that the script may update over time.*) I discovered [this gist](https://gist.github.com/donmahallem/a05100077ec1327268f28f0b2bd8da60) from the Sheepit community in the Blender Discord server.
+Special thanks to [donmahallem](https://github.com/donmahallem) and the community!

+Do note that:
+1. You must own a Google account.
+2. Hardware accelerator must be set to GPU in `Edit > Notebook settings`.
+3. One notebook can only run for 12 hours unless you upgrade to Colab Pro.
+4. This script is not tested fully yet.

 # Setup
 **Make sure to read the instructions carefully!**